nehemya123/nehemya123/README.md

 ## 🌟 Projects

-### AI Chess Engine
+### AI Chatbot | Python, NLP
-- Built a fully playable chess game where a human competes against an AI opponent.
+• Created a chatbot that responds to user questions through a conversational interface
-- The engine uses the Minimax algorithm with Alpha Beta Pruning to search move trees efficiently and make strategic decisions.
+• Implemented intent recognition and response-routing logic using Python

 ### Smart AI Calculator
 - A web based calculator that goes beyond basic arithmetic
 - parses and solves natural math expressions, algebraic equations, and percentage problems in real time directly in the browser.

-### AI Game Recommender
+### AI Chess Engine | Python, Minimax, Alpha-Beta Pruning
-- A Java application that recommends games to users based on genre similarity scoring.
+• Developed a playable chess game with an AI opponent using Minimax and Alpha-Beta pruning algorithms
-- Designed with clean OOP principles extensible, maintainable, and built to scale with larger game catalogs.
+• Implemented game-state evaluation, legal move validation, and checkmate detection

 ### C++ Simulation and Programming Projects
 - Worked on class based C++ projects involving motion, robots, lights, and object-oriented design.